 If you select the Add manually option, you will be asked to create a question-and-answer (Q&A) pair from scratch - that means composing the question and the answer individually:

-Of course, you can continue adding more Q&A pairs (and websites or CSV files) as needed so that Lyro has all the required data.
+Of course, you can continue adding more Q&A pairs (and websites or CSV files, etc.) as needed so that Lyro has all the required data.
+Feel free to jump to one of the further sections of this article for details about the available methods:

 The Search tool

-If you wish to update specific information, simply search for the keyword or phrase (by using the Search question field) - and you should be able to find the respective results.
+If you wish to update specific information, simply search for the keyword or phrase (by using the Search by keyword or URL field) - and you should be able to find the respective results.
 You can also search by typing in any URL that may have been used in the response, question, or as the source of information.
 The tool searches through both questions and answers, allowing you to find what you need efficiently.

 This label is used when you create a Q&A pair either directly from this tab, or from a chat where Lyro failed to answer.
 In both cases, you basically create the Q&A from scratch.